GUIDE - Updated 2026-06-25

 |---|---|---|

-| JSON formatter | Indenting valid JSON | Fix invalid syntax automatically |
+| JSON formatter / pretty printer | Indenting valid JSON so nested data is readable | Format invalid syntax |

-| JSON minifier | Compacting valid JSON | Explain parse errors |
+| JSON minifier | Removing whitespace from valid JSON | Prove that the data shape is correct |

-| JSON validator | Confirming valid or invalid JSON | Always explain the root cause |
+| JSON validator | Confirming whether text is valid JSON | Explain every API or business-rule problem |

-| JSON error checker | Finding line, column, and likely cause | Guarantee that the API response is correct |
+| JSON error checker | Finding line, column, and likely parse cause | Guarantee that the server returned the intended payload |

 Debugging Workflow